 The addition of dried leaf litter would further emphasise the natural feel and as well as offering additional cover for the fish brings with it the growth of microbe colonies as decomposition occurs.

 These can provide a valuable secondary food source for fry and the humic su…

 This species is also known as ‘Gardner’s Killi’ and ‘blue lyretail’ and the commonly-available aquarium forms are perhaps among the best choices for those new to keeping killifishes being relatively hardy, colourful and easy to breed.

 A number of ornamental strains have also been line-bred by aquarists including ‘gold’ and ‘albino’.

-Described from the Abanga River basin, a northern tributary of the middle Ogooué system in Gabon, western Africa.
-Current knowledge suggests it’s restricted to the area between the lower Mitmele River, Equatorial Guinea to the lower Ogooué in Gabon, including coastal drainages such as the Mbei, Komo and Gabon rivers inbetween.
+Appears restricted to the area between the lower Mitmele River, Equatorial Guinea and the lower Ogooué basin in Gabon, including coastal drainages such as the Mbei, Komo and Gabon watersheds in between.

 A. gabunense is a good beginner’s killifish as it is not an annual species, being found in permanent bodies of water in nature.
 It exists in several geographical colour forms which are sometimes referred to the subspecies Aphyosemion gabunense gabunense, A. g. boehmi and A. g. marginatum.
 The latter two are slightly smaller with a maximum standard lenth around 45 mm, and all three can be told apart by differences in colour pattern.